Polish Telegraphic Agency

 The Polish Telegraphic Agency (Polska Agencja Telegraficzna, PAT) was a Polish state-owned news agency established on October 31, 1918.
-Its main office was at first located in Krakow.
-Later, it was moved to Lwow, and finally to Warsaw, where it remained until the 1939 Invasion of Poland.
+Its main office was at first located in Kraków.
+Later, it was moved to Lwów, and finally to Warsaw, where it remained until the 1939 Invasion of Poland.

 As the only such agency in the Second Polish Republic, the PAT was the official supplier of news on Poland both for the Polish press and foreign media (through 14 yearly bulletins issued in a number of languages, including Polish, French, English and German).
-Since 1927 the PAT also issued a weekly newsreel.
+Since 1927, the PAT also issued a weekly newsreel.
 After the Soviet and German take-over of Poland in 1939, the PAT continued its service abroad as the news agency of the Polish Government in Exile.
-In 1991 it was officially united with the Polish Press Agency operating in Poland.
+In 1991, it was officially united with the Polish Press Agency operating in Poland.
 It is also considered a distant predecessor of the Polish Information Agency.